mrigorir/calculator-app/README.md

 - Use logic files to make basic operations.

 - Use of React hooks on functional components.

+- Use react-test-library and snapshot to make tests.

 ## Image Preview
 ![Screenshot Main Page](./src/img/capture.jpg)